Updated on March 24, 2020

-But perhaps the biggest advantage of sampling in e-commerce is how it can be used to quickly generate ratings and reviews and other key consumer-generated content (CGC).
+But perhaps the biggest advantage of sampling in e-commerce is how it can be used to quickly generate ratings and reviews and other key user-generated content (UGC).

 Simply put, product sampling works by asking consumers if they’d like to experience a product in exchange for their honest feedback, whether through a review or on social media (or both).
 This allows brands to collect and amplify content from real customers in the hopes of influencing new buyers.

 According to Pew Research, online reviews and other customer content are crucial in buying decisions.
-In our own research, we found consumers who interacted with reviews were 106% more likely to purchase from retailers and 90% more likely to purchase from brands.
+In our own research, we found there is a 137% conversion lift when shoppers read reviews and interact with other UGC.
 Even just one single customer review on a product corresponds with an average 10% conversion lift.
 By the time you hit 50 reviews, the average conversion lift jumps to 30%.

 And when it comes to social media, we’ve found that 57% of respondents say they bought a product they first heard about on social media, and 66% of consumers are more likely to purchase a product if the website has social media posts with pictures and videos from real customers.